Add a new

 storage, or even a directory in the local file system.

-name is used to identify the remote and
+name (required) is used to identify the remote and must be unique.

 If you installed DVC via

---global- save remote configuration to the global config (e.g.
+--global- save remote configuration to the global config file (e.g.

 ~/.config/dvc/config) instead of

---system- save remote configuration to the system config (e.g.
+--project- save remote configuration to the project's config file (

-.dvc/config.localand is Git-ignored.
-This is useful when you need to specify private config options in your config that you don't want to track and share through Git (credentials, private locations, etc).
+.dvc/config.
+This is useful to save private remote config that you don't want to track and share with Git.